doraemoncito/equation-editor/README.md

 # Equation Editor

-An equation editor written in Angular and MathJax
+An equation editor written in Angular and MathJax.

+A live version of this equation editor can be found on [GitHub Pages](https://doraemoncito.github.io/equation-editor/).

 ## Building for GitHub Pages